Reboare/backup/general-linux/privilege-escalation.md

 ##### lxd

-If a member of the lxd gorup, the user can use this to escalate to root, and potentially escape any containers it is a member of.
+If a member of the lxd group, the user can use this to escalate to root, and potentially escape any containers it is a member of.

 ```bash
 ubuntu@ubuntu:~$ lxc init ubuntu:16.04 test -c security.privileged=true